Frequently Asked Questions

 Within a year following your accident, your PIP claim (Personal Injury Protection) with your own insurance company will generally pay for your treatment.
 But in reality, claims pay more readily in the first few months after your accident and after that, it varies based on your claim and your MVA insurance company.
 I bill all MVA claims except USAA.

 If you have a MVA claim, my work is typically completely covered.
-In the state of Oregon, you may not need a prescription to get started with me - ask your MVA insurance company.
-If required, you can get a prescription from any type of physican: medical doctor, osteopath, nurse practitioner, physician's assistant, naturopath, chiropractor, or in some cases even an acupuncturist.
-I can give you a referral to a holistic practitioner who can provide the prescription for my work.
-I will bill your insurance company directly, so please provide your claim number, agent name, and their phone number.
+In the state of Oregon, you may not need a doctor's referral to get started with me - ask your MVA insurance company.
+If required, you can get a referral from any type of physican: medical doctor, osteopath, nurse practitioner, physician's assistant, naturopath, chiropractor, or in some cases even an acupuncturist.
+I can give you a referral to a holistic practitioner who can provide the referral for my work.
+I will bill your insurance company directly, so please provide your claim number, agent name, their phone number, and their fax number.

-If you were a pedestrian or a bicyclist and you were hit by a car (or a car door), you can file a claim with their insurance.
-Even though you weren't driving, if you are on a car insurance policy, your PIP (personal injury protection) will pay for your care immediately and the other insurance company will pay them back later.
+If you were a pedestrian or a bicyclist and you were hit by a car (or a car door), you can file a claim with the driver's insurance.
+Even though you weren't driving, if you have a car insurance policy, your PIP (personal injury protection) will pay for your care immediately and the other insurance company will pay them back later.

 Most car insurance companies are very helpful regarding these claims.
-Usually you don't need a lawyer, but if you do, I can refer you to a lawyer who is familiar with motor vehicle claims.
+Usually you don't need a lawyer.